CroatianMeteorNetwork/RMS/README.md

 # RPi Meteor Station

 Open source powered meteor station.
-We are currently using the Raspberry Pi 3 as the main development platform. **The code also works on Linux PCs.**
+We are currently using the Raspberry Pi 3 as the main development platform and use digital IP cameras. **The code also works on Linux PCs.** We are slowly phasing out the support for analog cameras, but they should work well regardless.
 The software is still in the development phase, but here are the current features:

 1. Automated video capture - start at dusk, stop at dawn.
 Analog cameras supported through EasyCap, **IP cameras up to 720p resolution - CONTACT US FOR MORE DETAILS.**